tiagomelo/jsonnet-config-scaling/README.md

 - Mixins and reusable templates
 - Array comprehensions (e.g. for multiple environments)

-Perfect for generating lots of similar config resources with minimal duplication.
+Perfect for generating lots of similar Kubernetes resources with minimal duplication and maximum clarity.

 ---